toptal/crystalball/README.md

 ```

 The initialization takes two keyword arguments: `execution_detector` and `object_tracker`.
-`execution_detector` must be an object that responds to `#detect` receiving a list of objects and returning the paths affected by said objects. `object_tracker` is something that responds to `#created_during` which yields to the caller and returns the array of objects allocated during the execution of the block.
+`execution_detector` must be an object that responds to `#detect` receiving a list of objects and returning the paths affected by said objects. `object_tracker` is something that responds to `#used_classes_during` which yields to the caller and returns the array of classes of objects allocated during the execution of the block.

 ### DescribedClassStrategy